 The event took place at Faleolo Reserve on Friday 14th June.
 It was a collaboration between the Forestry Division through the “Two Million Tree Campaign” and the ‘IMPRESS Project’ of the Renewable Energy Division.

 Afioga Moafanua Tolusina Pouli – ACEO Forestry Division delivered his keynote address to all participants including four (4) invited Colleges.
-These colleges included; Aana I College, Aana II College, Nu’uausala College and Paul IV College.
+These colleges included; Aana I College, Aana II College, Nu’uausala College and Paul VI College.

 “Our national effort is to restore vegetation and forest cover in Samoa using various native Trees that are nurtured by the Forestry Division.
 A healthy forest can restore various biological services that are essential to our human dependence such as water catchment, atmosphere purification, ecological niches and habitat for species.
 This is also an opportunity to cooperate with the IMPRESS Project to promote the importance of sustainable developments through the eradication of invasive species which are dominating most of the lands in Mulifanua.” said Moafanua.